Steadying0235/gpu-screen-recorder-fork/README.md

 This is mostly an issue on AMD.
 For av1 it's a hardware issue, see: https://gitlab.freedesktop.org/mesa/mesa/-/issues/9185.
 For hevc it's a software issue that has been fixed but not released yet, see: https://gitlab.freedesktop.org/mesa/mesa/-/issues/10985.
 If you get this issue then a workaround is to record with h264 video codec instead (using the -k h264 option).
 ## The video is glitched, looks like checkerboard pattern
 This is an issue on some intel integrated gpus on wayland caused by power saving option.
-Right now the only way to fix this is to record on X11 instead.
+Right now the only way to fix this is to either record on X11 (maybe only with window capture option) or to record with the `-w portal` option (usually only available on Wayland).
 ## The video doesn't display or has a green/yellow overlay
 This can happen if your video player is missing the H264/HEVC video codecs.
 Either install the codecs or use mpv.
 ## I get stutter in the video